pyrsmk/mediatizr/README.markdown

 Dependencies
 ------------

-You can choose among 4 script versions to minimize bandwith use and maximize simplicity.
-If you've already added one of these libraries (or both) into your project, then take the simple minified mediatizr version, else take one with the script(s) that you haven't included.
+Mediatizr uses [Sheethub](https://github.com/pyrsmk/Sheethub) and [W](https://github.com/pyrsmk/W) libraries.
+Then, you can choose among 4 script versions to minimize bandwith use and maximize simplicity.
+If you've already added one of these libraries (or both) into your project, then take the simple minified mediatizr version, else take the one with the script(s) that you haven't included.

 Caveats
 -------